xiongcccc/postgres-howtos/README.md

 # 关于我

-Hi all, I'm an experienced PostgreSQL enthusiast and currently working on something related to the PostgreSQL ecosystem.
+Hi all, I'm an experienced PostgreSQL enthusiast and currently working on something related to the PostgreSQL and Greenplum.
 I will keep sharing my experience about PostgreSQL.

 Feel free to contact me：